nativedigsol/necl/README.md

 }
 ```

-The NML equivalent of this configuration is the following:
+The NECL equivalent of this configuration is the following:

 ```
 name = "example"